marci-pires/WikiHadatac/HADatAc-User-Guide:-Static-Metadata-Spreadsheet.md

 The header of the second column tells you if a sheet is about concepts or instances.
 If the sheet is about classes the header is **rdf:subClassOf**.
 If the sheet is about instances the header is **a**.

+If a sheet is about a concept, the concept is from the Human-Aware Sensor Network Ontology (HASNetO), which is available at [http://hadatac.org/ont/hasneto/](http://hadatac.org/ont/hasneto/).

+These are the URIs of some core concepts.
+- Platform Model:
+- Instrument Model:
+- Detector Model:
+- Entity:
+- Characteristic:

 ### What Are the Values that I Should Use in Each Cell of a Row?

 Values should be literals or URIs.
 For example, the second column is always a URI.